 When entrepreneurs first use the system created by Glen Wakeman, they are immediately blown away by the attention to detail that went into anticipating and planning for their every need.
 Whether a business is based in manufacturing or service, Glen Wakeman has developed a way to streamline as many of its operations as possible right out of the gate.
 Even if a business is fortunate enough to find a venture capitalist who is willing to invest in it right away, minimizing costs should still be a top priority.
 This is the major reason why Glen Wakeman has worked to provide his software at an affordable cost and plans to keep doing so.
 This is true even while demand is higher than ever for the amazing value that the LaunchPad software has to offer.

 Once a company is up and running, Glen Wakeman has decades of experience in sizing up how it is performing and identifying areas where it can immediately improve.
-He has been invited to consult for some of the largest companies in the U.S. and to share his insight into how companies can increase their market share and maximize performance.
+He has been invited to consult with some of the largest companies in the U.S. and to share his insight into how companies can increase their market share and maximize performance.
 From all of his years of studying companies and analyzing their potential, Glen Wakeman has narrowed down his analysis to only five factors that he thinks can be targeted to improve company performance:

 - Leadership development